-- Perform the first procedure of 10.1.1 Primary Charger Load Current Calibration on p.
-10-2 so that the front power supply unit is visible. - Insert the digital multimeter's terminals into the high voltage power supply unit's CH2DC and GND terminals.
+- 1. Remove the COVER-TOP (see step 1 in subsection 10.1.1). - 2.
+Insert the digital multimeter's terminals into the high voltage power supply unit's CH2DC and GND terminals.
 Then activate the developer bias by going to Test -> DB CHECK in Engine Maintenance mode (see 2.3.10 Test).
 Measure the DC load voltage Vdbd.